guidesmiths/node-madgex/README.md

 A node.js client for [Madgex](http://madgex.com) web services.

 ## About
 Madgex's web services are split between RESTful and SOAP APIs.
-This module currently supports only a small subset of the APIs, but we would be delighted to receive pull requests for the methods that are missing.
+This module currently supports only a subset of the APIs, but we would be delighted to receive pull requests for the methods that are missing.

 The current set of supported web services is